elainekjchiu/elainekjchiu.github.io/project.md

 ![IV Causal Graph](IV.jpg)

-T is the treatment variable, Y is the outcome variable, U stands for the unobserved confounder, and Z is the instrumental variable.
+$T$ is the treatment variable, $Y$ is the outcome variable, $U$ stands for the unobserved confounder, and $Z$ is the instrumental variable.
 Because the confounder is unobserved, we cannnot block the spurious association path via conditioning.
 Instrumental variable approach proposes that we first measure the covariance between
-Z and Y, for this to detect the causal effect from Z to Y via the path Z -> T -> Y, and then divide this by the covariance between Z and T.
+$Z$ and $Y$, for this to detect the causal effect from $Z$ to $Y$ via the path $Z \rightarrow T \rightarrow Y$, and then divide this by the covariance between $Z$ and $T$.

+## Before the Identification of Causal Effect - Assumptions  for Instrumental Variables, and why to use them?
+Recall that based on the causal graph above, we want to find the causal effect from the treatment $A$ to outcome variable $Y$.
+However, we suspect that there are unmeasured cofounders $U$.
+Because $U$ is unmeasured, we cannot condition on $U$ to identify our causal estimand.
+We turn to the use of instrument $Z$.
+While we escape from the unmeasured variable problem by avoiding using adjustment for confounders.
+We need another set of assumptions for instrumental variable $Z$.

+### Assumptions

+- i
+Instrument $Z$ is associate with treatment $A$.
+- ii
+ $Z$ does not affect $Y$ except through its potential effect on treatment $A$.
+- iii
+Instrument $Z$ and outcome $Y$ do not share any common causes.
+- iv Monotonicity
+Instrument $Z$ only increases the level of treatment $A$.
+This is an important assumption to allow us identify the causal estimand.
+We detail the assumption of monotonicity below.
+Imagine that $Z$ can be seen as a "encouragement" variable might urge an individual to take the treatment. $Z=0$ means the individual is not encouraged to take the treatment $A=1$, and $Z=1$ means the individual receives the encouragment to take the treatment $A=1$.
+Some examples are:
+- $Z$ is a higher pricing on cigaratte, and $A$ is the cessation of smoking.
+- $Z$ is a shorter distance to the clinic, and $A$ is to go to see the doctor.
+We can define potential treatment taken by the indvidual as a function of the instrument.
+For example, $A^{Z=1} = 1$ means that this individual, after receiving the encouragement. $A^{Z=0} = 1$ means even if the individual does